IRS Form 940 Unemployment Tax Report Explained

 - You had one or more employees for at least some part of a day in any 20 or more different weeks in either of the past two years.
 Employers must count all full-time, part-time, and temporary employees, but not owners or partners.

 When is Form 940 Due?

 The due date for Form 940 is January 31, for the previous year.
+For example, for the 2018 tax year, the form is due on January 31, 2019.
 However, the IRS says that if you deposited all of the FUTA tax when due, you have 10 additional calendar days to file.
 If January 31 is a weekend or holiday, the Form 940 due date is the next business day.